flix/book/src/tail-recursion.md

     isOdd(12345) |> println
 ```

-which is not the case in several other programming languages.
+which is not the case in many other programming languages.

 ### Non-Tail Calls and StackOverflows